 People who use BDD are generally more confident as there is no chance to break the code.
 When it comes to their work, they have better predictability.

 When you improve the code’s quality, you reduce the maintenance cost and minimize the project’s risk factor.

 Most people get confused for not having a better idea about the difference between TDD and BDD.
-It is quite simple, TDD requires you to use code as a language to describe your test cases.
+TDD requires you to use code as a language to describe your test cases.
 In comparison to that, BDD is a language that allows users to understand and use it easily as it is like general language.